CommonGarden/Grow-IoT/README.md

 ```

 #### Built-in PID controller
-If an ideal is specified a PID controller is created and emits `correction` events.
+If an `ideal` is specified for a target a PID controller is created and emits `correction` events.
 Continuing from the above example...

 ```javascript
     testGrow.on('corrections', (key, correction)=> {